ddesai-sjsu/Instrumenting-KVM/README.md

 # Instrumenting-KVM

+This is to add counters into the KVM that track the following information:
+• Total number of exits (for each type of exit KVM enables)
+• Max/Min/Average number of CPU cycles for each exit type
+• Total amount of cycles spent processing all exits

 The following procedure describes the steps followed to develop and test the kernel module:
 1)	Install packages necessary to compile the linux kernel from source:
 >> sudo apt­get install git build­essential kernel­package fakeroot libncurses5­dev libssl­dev ccache